It's been a long time coming, but Industry season 4 is here in a matter of days - with a cast of both returning and new cast members.

 Ad

-Heaton, Forlani and Penn all join other newly announced cast members including The Handmaid's Tale star Max Minghella, The Last Showgirl's Kiernan Shipka, and The Serial Killer's Wife's Jack Farthing, as well as Toheeb Jimoh (Ted Lasso) and Amy James-Kelly (Coronation Street).
+New cast members include Stranger Things star Charlie Heaton, Claire Forlani (Departure) and Kal Penn (Designated Survivor), as well as The Handmaid's Tale star Max Minghella, The Last Showgirl's Kiernan Shipka, and The Serial Killer's Wife's Jack Farthing, Toheeb Jimoh (Ted Lasso) and Amy James-Kelly (Coronation Street).

-At the time of its renewal back in September 2024, executive vice president of HBO Programming and head of HBO drama series and films, Francesca Orsi said: "For three seasons, Industry has been unflinching in its examination of ambition and class, solidifying itself as a marquee HBO drama.
+At the time of its renewal back in September 2024, executive vice president of HBO Programming and head of HBO drama series and films, Francesca Orsi, said: "For three seasons, Industry has been unflinching in its examination of ambition and class, solidifying itself as a marquee HBO drama.

 "Under [co-creators] Mickey [Down] and Konrad [Kay's] singular vision, this twisted, thrilling look at London finance has redefined the contemporary workplace show."